What Is the Role of the Federal Government in Criminal Law?

 According to United States Courts, “In a criminal trial, the burden of proof is on the government.
 Defendants do not have to prove their innocence.
 Instead, the government must provide evidence to convince the jury of the defendant’s guilt.
 The standard of proof in a criminal trial gives the prosecutor a much greater burden than the plaintiff in a civil trial.
 The defendant must be found guilty ‘beyond a reasonable doubt,’ which means the evidence must be so strong that there is no reasonable doubt that the defendant committed the crime.”

-The attorneys at the Philbrook Law Office represent and protect the rights of individuals facing criminal charges.
+The attorneys at Philbrook Law represent and protect the rights of individuals facing criminal charges.
 If you need legal help, please do not hesitate to contact us today.
 Call our offices in Vancouver or Battle Ground, WA at 360-695-3309 or fill out our contact form to make an appointment.